-The State Government should sustain commitment to Primary Health Care Under One Roof approach and ensure one FUNCTIONAL PHC per ward as per minimum service package for healthcare delivery outlined in the National Primary Health Care Development Agency (NPHCDA) guidelines for the revitalization of PHCs.
+The State Government to ensure that:

+- 1. PHC programmes and staff are moved to SPHCB from SMoH and SMoLGA. - 2.
+Ensure one FUNCTIONAL PHC per ward as per minimum service package for healthcare delivery outlined in the National Primary Health Care Development Agency (NPHCDA) guidelines for the revitalization of PHCs.